scds/r-programming/README.md

 Contributions by the following individuals:
-- Workshop content created by Isaac Kinley
+- Workshop content created by Isaac Kinley and Vivek Jadon
 - Content edited for online use by Veronica Litt and Amanda Montague
 - Online pages created by Veronica Litt